Computer Engineering (English) | |||||

 Program Outcomes | Level of Contribution | |

-1) | Sufficient knowledge in mathematics, science and engineering related to their branches; the ability to apply theoretical and practical knowledge in these areas to model and solve engineering problems. | |
+1) | Adequate knowledge in mathematics, natural sciences, and computer engineering; ability to apply theoretical and applied knowledge in these areas to model and solve engineering problems. | |

-2) | The ability to identify, formulate, and solve complex engineering problems; selecting and applying appropriate analysis and modeling methods for this purpose. | 1 |
+2) | Ability to identify, define, formulate, and solve complex engineering problems; ability to select and apply appropriate analysis and modeling methods for this purpose. | 1 |

-3) | The ability to design a complex system, process, device or product under realistic constraints and conditions to meet specific requirements; the ability to apply modern design methods for this purpose.
-(Realistic constraints and conditions include such issues as economy, environmental issues, sustainability, manufacturability, ethics, health, safety, social and political issues, according to the nature of design.) | 4 |
+3) | Ability to design a complex system, process, device, or product to meet specific requirements under realistic constraints and conditions; ability to apply modern design methods for this purpose.
+(Realistic constraints and conditions may include factors such as economic, environmental, sustainability, manufacturability, ethical, health, safety, social, and political issues, depending on the nature of the design.) | 4 |

-4) | Ability to develop, select and use modern techniques and tools necessary for engineering applications; ability to use information technologies effectively. | 2 |
+4) | Ability to develop, select, and use modern techniques and tools necessary for computer engineering applications; ability to effectively use information technologies. | 2 |

-5) | Ability to design experiments, conduct experiments, collect data, analyze and interpret results for examination of engineering problems. | |
+5) | Ability to design experiments, conduct experiments, collect data, analyze and interpret results for the investigation of computer engineering problems. | |

-6) | The ability to work effectively in disciplinary and multidisciplinary teams; individual work skill. | 5 |
+6) | Ability to work effectively both individually and in intra-disciplinary and multi-disciplinary teams. | 5 |

-7) | Effective communication skills in Turkish oral and written communication; at least one foreign language knowledge. | |
+7) | Ability to communicate effectively in oral and written form; proficiency in at least one foreign language. | |

-8) | Awareness of the need for lifelong learning; access to knowledge, ability to follow developments in science and technology, and constant self-renewal. | |
+8) | Recognition of the need for lifelong learning; ability to access information, follow developments in science and technology, and continuously improve oneself. | |

-9) | Professional and ethical responsibility. | |
+9) | Awareness of professional and ethical responsibility. | |

-10) | Information on project management and practices in business life such as risk management and change management; awareness about entrepreneurship, innovation and sustainable development. | 3 |
+10) | Knowledge of business practices such as project management, risk management, and change management; awareness of entrepreneurship, innovation, and sustainable development. | 3 |

 Lesson | |